rajesh-nitc/terraform-azure-foundation/README.md

 # terraform-azure-foundation
 This repo shows how to build a simple and secure foundation on Azure.
-Later, we use the foundation to deploy a simple hello-world enterprise app that is accessible to all authenticated employees over the Internet.
-This app will have a frontend webapp on aca, apim and backend api on aca.
+Later, we use the foundation to deploy a simple hello-world enterprise app that is accessible to authenticated employees over the Internet.
+This app will have a easy auth enabled frontend webapp on aca, apim and easy auth enabled backend api on aca.

 Stages 00-04 are run locally using terraform service principal.
 Stages 05-06 are run on github actions.
 Stage 05 is run using uai infra-cicd and Stage 06 is run using uai web-cicd and uai api-cicd.